-These are deep questions!
-It’s common today for people to have a spiritual awakening or see the popular movement towards healing modalities as a hot bandwagon to jump on and instantly call themselves a healer without proper and thorough training.
-When it comes to doing healing work with those who use the label ‘healer’ be wise.
+These are deep questions.
+It’s common today for people to have a spiritual awakening or see the popular movement towards healing modalities as a bandwagon to jump on, attend a few workshops and instantly call themselves a healer without proper and thorough training.
+When it comes to doing deep healing work with those who use the label ‘healer’ be wise.
 You want someone who has been well-trained as has integrity in their life and work.
-More on that soon to come.

 The way I see it, the tides of evolutionary change on our doorstep call for us as a species to develop a society based on the foundation and actualization of love.
-This is our only legitimate option to survive and thrive, a sentiment which Marianne Williamson, the great teacher of The Course in Miracles, shares.
+This is our only legitimate option to survive and thrive, a sentiment which Marianne Williamson, a teacher of The Course in Miracles, expands on in her teachings.

 Just as Gandhi noted that it may seem that the ways of nonviolence are foolish and visionary in light of the seemingly dire circumstances that the world presents, ultimately these prove to be the most practical means and politics.
 1 At the foundation of his practical philosophy of nonviolence is building our lives and societies on love.

 And I’m not talking about an idealistic, selfish or sexualized version of love.
 I’m speaking of a true love.
 This love is…

 of a divine nature and comes through and from the heart.

 strong and imperturbable.

 founded in natural law and the wisdom of life.